Note: This issue is evolving. We will update this post as news comes out. This post was updated on April 26, 2021.

-What about people with asthma and other respiratory diseases?
+What should people with asthma and other respiratory diseases know about the COVID-19 vaccine?
 Here’s what we learned…

 Should people with asthma get the COVID-19 vaccine?